 The Cathedral did not collapse entirely thanks to the columns of a Temple to Athena which were incorporated into its walls.
 The construction of the new fašade began in 1728 and it was completed by 1754.
 It was designed by a team of local architects and it resembles that of S. Maria in Campitelli in Rome, because of its imposing columns.
 Today art historians praise its design, unlike Swinburne, who was so fond of the classical world that he despised everything which departed from the canons of beauty established in Vth century BC Athens.
 He was most likely familiar with Johann Joachim Winckelmann's views on art which were published in 1764.

 St. Lucy is to Syracuse what St. Rosalia is to Palermo, but unlike Rosalia she is one of the most popular saints throughout the whole world, also because her Feast on December 13 coincided for a time with the winter solstice and her name brought to mind lux, lucis, light in Latin.
-She was born and lived at Syracuse until her death in 304 during the persecution of Emperor Diocletian.
+She was born and lived in Syracuse until her death in 304 during the persecution of Emperor Diocletian.
 According to tradition George Maniakes, a Byzantine general who in 1040 conquered Syracuse, removed her body to Constantinople.
 Eventually some relics were seized by the Venetians and others ended in a number of European towns.
 The chapel dedicated to St. Lucy in the Cathedral houses some fragments of her left arm inside a solid silver statue which is usually kept in an iron cupboard for security reasons.

 Palazzo Beneventano Del Bosco at the northern end of Piazza Duomo: (left) fašade; (right) wing which closes the courtyard with a marble staircase